-When you need windshield washer fluid, be sure to read the manufacturer's instructions before use.
-If you will be operating your vehicle in an area where the temperature may fall below freezing, use a fluid that has sufficient protection against freezing.
+When adding windshield washer fluid, be sure to read the manufacturer's instructions before use.
+If operating your vehicle in an area where the temperature may fall below freezing, use a fluid that has sufficient protection against freezing.

 Adding Washer Fluid